 There will be a lot to learn and understand the home buying process and ownership.
-Before you dive in, it’s better to learn what you can so you know what you’re getting yourself into.
+But, before you dive in, it’s better to learn what you can so you know what you’re getting yourself into.
 So here are our picks on the essential books every potential homeowner should read.

 Connor’s book goes through all the nuts and bolts of the buying process.
 But it’s a process that can still seem intimidating.
-That’s where Sherrod’s book comes to the rescue by providing a down to earth approach that makes it easier to get your head around it all.
+That’s where Sherrod’s book comes to the rescue by providing a down-to-earth approach that makes it easier to get your head around it all.
 Sherrod, the host of HGTV’s Property Virgins, offers a balanced mix of facts, advice, and humor to show that buying a home needn’t be the brain-inducing tumor that many fear it is.
-Each chapter is devoted to one aspect of the process, making it easy to go back for guidance when needed.
+In addition, each chapter is devoted to one aspect of the process, making it easy to go back for guidance when needed.
 The glossary at the back also provides an invaluable reference on the many terms you’ll encounter down the road.

 For most people, the mortgage will be the biggest part of the home buying process.
 There will be a lot of fancy terms to understand and make sense of.
-Even if you do manage to break down all the steps and intricacies of a mortgage application, the process is so inherently complex that it will take some time to fully comprehend.
+Even if you break down all the steps and intricacies of a mortgage application, the process is so inherently complex that it will take some time to comprehend fully.
 This comprehensive reference book makes it a little easy by breaking it all down for you.
 It’s very far from being a riveting read, but if you apply yourself to it, you’ll be fully armed for when it comes time to apply for a mortgage.

 Black & Decker the Book of How-To